 BA English, University of Minnesota-Duluth

 I grew up in Ashland, went to college in Duluth, moved to Helena, Montana, for four years, and moved back to Ashland intending to stay for no more than two weeks.
-That was ten years ago.
-Since then, I've realized that I'm a small town person at heart and that I'm happiest when I'm close to Lake Superior.
-I started working in the Advancement Office in 2013 and currently serve as the director of advancement services, wrangling our database and keeping track of all manner of record keeping.
+That was in 2005.
+Since then, I've realized that I'm a small town person at heart, and that I'm happiest when I'm close to Lake Superior.
+I started working in the Advancement Office in 2013 and currently serve as the director of advancement services, wrangling our database and its 36,000+ records.

 Northland's always been a part of my life.
 I learned to swim in the old pool, went sledding in the ravines, learned how to make murals and family trees at College for Kids, and have rehearsed with the summer community band in the Alvord Theatre since I was in high school.
 I feel fortunate to have the opportunity to work here, and to watch new generations discover Northland and make their own memories here.

 Working in the Advancement Office, most of my interactions with students come from working with our alumni office interns and student workers, and during special events like Fall Festival, graduation Champagne Toasts, and Rainbow Dinners.
 But one of my favorite ways to interact with students is at hockey games, where I'm part of the "loud section" in the stands blowing on vuvuzelas, banging a gong, and singing along to Shania Twain songs.

 I'm also very excited to be the current coordinator of the Parsonage Fund—I love reading about all the cool stuff our students are doing!
 It's an honor for me and the committee to help make some of their dreams a reality, and I'm grateful for the opportunity to interact with them throughout that process.